Chaetomium cupreum

 Chaetomium cupreum is a fungus in the family Chaetomiaceae.
 It is able to decay in manufactured cellulosic materials, and is known to antagonize a wide range of soil microorganisms.
-This species is component of the biocontrol agent, Ketomium, a commercial biofungicide.
+This species is a component of the biocontrol agent, Ketomium, a commercial biofungicide.
 It has also been investigated for use in the production of natural dyes.
 Chaetomium cupreum is mesophilic and known to occur in harsh environments and can rapidly colonize organic substrates in soil.
 Laboratory cultures of C. cupreum can be propagated on a range of common growth media including potato dextrose at ambient or higher than ambient temperature producing cottony white colonies with a reddish reverse.

 History

 Chaetomium cupreum was described by Lawrence Marion Ames in 1949 as part of a military effort to identify the organisms responsible for the biodeterioration.
 During this project, Ames documented 9 novel Chaetomium species including the culture Ames described as C. cupreum which was sent to him by Paul Marsh of the U.S Department of Agriculture from deteriorating material collected in the Panama Canal Zone.
 Ames selected the species epithet "cupreum" based on the copper coloration of the pigments produced by the fungus.
 A second sample was obtained by G.W Martin in Guadalcanal.
 Both strains were isolated from rotting clothing, tenting, mattresses and equipment.